michalcisek/return-of-the-blog/content/posts/thunder_dash/index.md

 We are all set now.

 All we need to do is calculate distance between two points: your location and closest lightning bolt.
 To achieve it we can use Haversine formula.
 I’ll not try to outsmart you here - formula is formula, you can read more about how it works, but all that matters is that you pass two points (point defined as longitude and latitude) and get the distance as output.
-So you simply calculate this formula between your location and all the lightning bolts you discovered, get the minimum value, and v’oilla - you get your distance to closest lightning bolt.
+So you simply calculate this formula between your location and all the lightning bolts you discovered, get the minimum value, and voilà - you get your distance to closest lightning bolt.

 Cool, all the tricky (from my perspective) work is done.
 Now we can get the toys out and have some fun.

 # Connecting all the dots

 As mentioned at the beginning of article: we want to have all the processes automated to present visually fresh data about closest lightning bolt.
 You can achieve it in many ways.
-I’m gonna do it based on some hardware I bought few years ago and tools that are popular and easy to configure.
+I’m going to do it using hardware I bought a few years ago and tools that are popular and easy to configure.

 Unlike preprocessing the data that I described above, which is pretty unstandard, I’m not gonna delve into the details here - you can find numerous articles about tools I’m gonna mention.

 So, the plan is as follows:
 - configure `cronjob` that cyclically, e.g. every 5 minutes runs the script that retrieves the data about recent lightning bolts and store it in `SQLite` database.
-I'm going to run it on a mini-cluster consisting of 3 Raspberry Pi Zero that I use for some of my pet projects
+I'm going to run it on a mini-cluster consisting of three Raspberry Pi Zeros that I use for some of my pet projects
 - create an endpoint in `FastAPI` that retrieves from `SQLite` database details about most recent lightning bolts.
 Run `uvicorn` server to host this endpoint
 - generate beautiful image in ChatGPT displaying city during a storm and use it in simple HTML dashboard that will display data about closest lightning bolt
 - run the dashboard on a server
 - prepare hardware for displaying dashboard.
 I’ve got an old Raspberry Pi 3B that I bought some time ago with 3.5 inch display.
-After connecting raspberry with display, installing and configuring OS, you can simply run a browser, with address set to the dashboard hosted on a server, in a kiosk mode
+After connecting Raspberry Pi with the display, installing and configuring OS, you can simply run a browser, with address set to the dashboard hosted on a server, in a kiosk mode

 Visually, we end up with an architecture like this: